Patrick-Woo/CarND-LaneLines-P1/README.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:

-Calculated slope and center of each line. <br>
+* Calculated slope and center of each line. <br>
-Then based on the slope, sort it into right or left lane line<br>
+* Then based on the slope, sort it into right or left lane line<br>
-Calculate the average slope and the center of right and left lane<br>
+* Calculate the average slope and the center of right and left lane<br>
-Then using the Y coordinates, based on Region of Interest, figure out the X cordinates using the avg slope and center point of lane lines [equation used: (y-y') = M (x-x')]
+* Then using the Y coordinates, based on Region of Interest, figure out the X cordinates using the avg slope and center point of lane lines [equation: (y-y') = M (x-x')]

 The explaination of this equation: (y-y') = M (x-x') is as follows:<br>
 y is equal with ymax and y' is equal with y_avg.<br>